 Pre-requisite(s) NURS 7073

-Restrictions Students must be enrolled in program 4785 - Master of Nursing Practice (Graduate Entry).
+Students must be enrolled in program 4785 - Master of Nursing Practice (Preregistration).

 Primary health care, foundational knowledge of human biological sciences including human body